-Metaphors create strong pictures in our minds and are used powerfully and purposefully in coaching, as a way of moving clients forward to a new way of responding to life’s many challenges.
+Metaphors create strong pictures in our minds.
+They are used powerfully and purposefully in coaching, as a way of moving clients forward to a new way of responding to life’s many challenges.

 They say a picture is worth a thousand words.
 In performance coaching, metaphors are used to create powerful images to inspire and bring about change.

 The word ‘metaphor’ comes from the Greek word ‘metaphora’, which means to transfer or change.
-It’s a figure of speech in the form of a comparison, when one thing is said to be like something else.
+It’s a form of a comparison, when one thing is said to be like something else.

-Metaphors create strong pictures in our minds and are used powerfully and purposefully in coaching as a way of moving clients forward to a new way of responding to life’s many challenges.
-A link is made from the image to the mind, which seeks to create a new pathway from victim to victory.
+Metaphors create strong pictures in our minds.
+They can be used powerfully and purposefully in coaching as a way of moving clients forward to a new way of responding to life’s many challenges.
+A link is made from the image to the mind.
+This seeks to create a new pathway – from victim to victory.

-Often a client comes to coaching because they have reached a point of pain so profound that they know that in order to make change they must do something different from their usual default position.
+Often a client comes to coaching because they have reached a point of pain so profound that they know that in order to make change they must do something different from their usual, default position.
 To hear a client say, ‘I am sick and tired of feeling stuck’, immediately allows the coach to comprehend what the client is feeling.
-However, the presenting problem is rarely the issue and, in working together, coach and client can unravel the mystery like a ball of string.
+However, the presenting problem is rarely the issue.
+In working together, coach and client can unravel the mystery like a ball of string.

 I recently asked a client, “In which area of your life do you feel the most stuck?”

 She responded, “Work is like climbing a steep mountain”.

 Right there was the clue about how she was responding to her job.
 To help her make a mind shift I asked her, “If you could visualise freedom, what would it look like?”

 This immediately gave her permission to unconsciously ask her mind for a better, more hopeful picture.
 She responded with, “being in a hot air balloon flying higher and higher into a blue sky”.